 When we talk to homeowners, we often find that they don’t know the difference between the two models, that they have difficulty weighing the pros and cons of each system, and they can even feel overwhelmed with options.
 That’s why we’re here to help you.
 We’ll start with a run-through of the benefits below and you can always talk to our professionals for more information

 West Monroe summers are hot.
 This is no secret to any of us who live here.
 In fact, it’s probably something you think a lot about during the spring months to prepare for the heat that accompanies summer.
 After you tune-up your system and swap out the HVAC filter, there might still be the question of replacement looming.
-If you’re ready to replace, the question then becomes “ducted or ductless”?
+If you’re ready to replace, it may be time to consider the benefits of central AC installation for energy efficiency before deciding whether ducted or ductless is the better fit.

 Ducted Systems

 Ducted systems are the central air conditioners and heat pumps you’re probably familiar with.
 These systems are incredibly common and more efficient than ever.
-In fact, new central air conditioners have higher AFUE (annual fuel utilization efficiency) ratings than ever before.
+In fact, new systems paired with professional central air installation for efficiency have higher AFUE (annual fuel utilization efficiency) ratings than ever before.

 Heat pumps are known for being efficient in heating mode.
 This is largely because they move the heat where you want it rather than generating it in the way a furnace does.
 By having a system suck all warm air from outside your home and funneling it indoors during the colder months, you’ll notice decreased energy consumption.